 Step 3: Improve Your Online Reputation

 Aside from remedying bad reviews, there are other steps you can take to improve your online reputation.
 The first is to ask your customers to leave reviews, especially if you had a good experience with them.
 While good reviews will not erase the bad ones, they can help give a more complete picture of the work your company does.
 Encouraging more positive reviews from your customers will help balance out any negative comments that have been left.
 To help promote the number of people leaving reviews, offer incentives such as coupons or discounts.
 If you find yourself coming up short on past customers to ask for reviews, you may need to keep more detailed notes on customers that you can easily refer to after the fact.
 With a roofing software system like AccuLynx, you can take notes on your jobs that are stored in a single cloud-based location, enabling you to find customers that would make great reviewers.

 Another way to improve your online reputation is to extend your company’s reach.
 When you encourage former customers to leave their reviews on a reliable site such as Angie’s List or Yelp, rather than on your website, potential customers will know they can trust you with their business.
 You can also improve your online reputation by using tools like Google Alerts.
 These tools notify you when your company is mentioned, allowing you to stay on top of any reviews being posted online and respond quickly if someone leaves a negative review.

 A bad customer review can harm your online reputation and turn away customers if not handled properly.
 However, by responding quickly and positively, learning from the reviews, and working to improve your online reputation, the negative effects of a bad review can be nullified.
 In fact, you can turn bad reviews into opportunities for better customer service and marketing.
-With the right techniques, negative reviews don’t have to be disasters for your roofing business.
+With the right techniques, negative reviews don’t have to be disasters for your growing roofing business.